david-ist/Purecloud-GET-userID/README.md

 # Purecloud-GET-userID
-Small example script to get userID and token using Genesys Cloud (Purecloud) API and Python.
+Example script on how to create authentication token with Genesys Cloud environment and with that retrieve UserID.